vc-yang/vc-yang.github.io/_pages/0301_vis_congress/index.md

 ### More information
 The U.S. congress members’ roll call vote records are openly available.
 You can explore the data set and download it from [govtrack.us](https://www.govtrack.us/).

 More information about the DW-NOMINATE method and data download can be found on the [voteview.com](http://voteview.com/).
 The data used in this visualization is downloaded from [This page](http://voteview.com/dwnomin.html).
+You can find source code of this page [on my Github](https://github.com/vicky20151/vicky20151.github.io/blob/master/_pages/0301_vis_congress/index.md)